opendatasoft/ods-documentation/source/managing_domain/04_monitoring_license_and_quotas/quotas.rst

 * **Datasets quota** constraints the total number of currently published datasets, for local datasets on the one hand and for federated datasets on the other hand
 * **Records quota** limits the total number of records within published datasets and also limits the maximum number of records per dataset

-You can see these quotas and check any information related to your license, under the **License** section of the back office.
+You can see these quotas and check any information related to your license under the **License** section of the back office.

 Setting defaults limitations on users
 -------------------------------------